Identity & Access Management

 Infisign: A OneLogin and Okta Alternative

 Infisign is a cloud-based identity and access management (IAM) platform offering a modern alternative to OneLogin and Okta.
-It focuses on simplifying access management with features like single sign-on (SSO), multi-factor authentication (MFA), and automated provisioning.
+It simplifies access management with features like single sign-on (SSO), multi-factor authentication (MFA), and automated provisioning.

 Step into the future of digital identity and access management.